JellyRollJunior/leet-code-journal/README.md

 * Maximum Subarray
     * I had a really ugly answer that i condensed down to Kadane's Algorithm!
     * Not a very difficult question but a good practice
+* 3Sum
+    * I already knew the algorithm (remembered it from last time) but I'm still very happy I properly coded it out for the first time!
+    * There are some very very smart, clean, line saving improvements on some answers in the discussions.
+Be sure to check them out

 Binary
 * Add Binary